 There is a range of community facilities available throughout the LGA comprising numerous libraries of varying sizes and functions and over 25 community halls, centres and meeting rooms.
-Of particular relevance to this Plan, these facilities include:
+Of particular relevance to this Plan, these facilities include Hornsby and Epping libraries and community facilities.